softcover/softcover/lib/softcover/template/chapters/a_chapter.md

 This is the second section.

-PolyTeXnic supports the inclusion of images, like this:
+Softcover supports the inclusion of images, like this:

 ![Some dude.](images/2011_michael_hartl.png)

 ### Tables

-PolyTeXnic supports raw tables via a simple table syntax:
+Softcover supports raw tables via a simple table syntax:

 |**HTTP request** | **URL** | **Action** | **Purpose** |
 | `GET` | /users | `index` | page to list all users |